Boom1053/Boom1053/README.md

 - 👀 I’m interested in Development and Graphics Design.
 - 🌱 I’m currently learning LUA.

-My main project right now is GTA 5 RP, Since covid hit i have had alot more time on my hands to i thought why not create a Roleplay Serer where its pretty much free roam and is strict on RP
+My main project right now is GTA 5 RP, Since covid hit i have had alot more time on my hands so i thought why not create a Roleplay Serer where its pretty much free roam and is strict on RP

 - 📫 How to reach me ...